AlvaroLuken/Software-Engineering-Assignment-1/README.md

 =============================
 [https://softwareengineeringdaily.com/2016/02/12/10-philosophies-for-developers/](https://softwareengineeringdaily.com/2016/02/12/10-philosophies-for-developers/)

-I chose this article because most of us taking this course are likely to enter the work force out of graduation as a software engineer/developer.
-Therefore, I found it interesting and imperative to read up on some of the philosophies an engineer should know.
+I chose this article because most of us will be joining the work force after graduation as a software engineer/developer.
+Therefore, I found it interesting to read up on 10 philosophies for software engineers.
+This article was written in 2016, so I don't know how accurate it is now.
+However, I still found some interesting points.
+One thing that stoof out to me was that "as a software engineer, your downside is fundamentally capped".
+It says that the "high demand for engineers isn't dissipating any time soon".
+"The job marker is really good right now" and I hope it continues to be this way.